eficode-academy/istio-katas/003-traffic-in-out-mesh.md

 **Create a route from the gateway to the sentences service**

-In order to actually route traffic from the entry point the sentences service you need to define a virtual service.
+In order to actually route traffic from the entry point **to** the sentences service you need to define a virtual service.

 Create a file called `sentences-ingressgateway-vs.yaml` in `003-traffic-in-out-mesh/start` directory.

 ```yaml
 apiVersion: networking.istio.io/v1beta1